Brenda Walsh (Beverly Hills, 90210): After the departure

 While Doherty never made a return appearance to the original series after Season 4, she was often mentioned by other characters and sometimes used in absentia as a plot device for storylines.
-In Season 5, characters enjoyed taking cheap shots at her (Brandon referring to her mercurial nature, Dylan stating that Valerie was smarter than Brenda, etc), but he most significant offscreen deployment of Brenda was her reconciliation with Dylan.
-The Season 6 finale made it clear there were living together in London because Dylan's birthday message to Steve came from the same UK address Brandon had for Brenda, and in Season 7 Valerie used this to fabricate a trip by Dylan to Los Angeles so she could try and ruin Kelly's planned reconciliation with Brandon (it didn't work).
+In Season 5, characters enjoyed taking cheap shots at her (Brandon referring to her mercurial nature, Dylan stating that Valerie was smarter than Brenda, etc.), but the most significant offscreen deployment of Brenda was her reconciliation with Dylan.
+The Season 6 finale made it clear they were living together in London because Dylan's birthday message to Steve came from the same UK address Brandon had for Brenda, and in Season 7 Valerie used this to fabricate a trip by Dylan to Los Angeles so she could try and ruin Kelly's planned reconciliation with Brandon (it did not work).
 Brenda and Dylan were still together in season 8, where it is learned that Dylan's half-sister was saved from a life of prostitution and then left to live with Dylan and Brenda in London and Kelly and Brandon mentioned going to visit them for part of their honeymoon.
-Dylan's return as a series regular in Season 9 had him confirming to Kelly that he and Brenda had broken up a few years ago, which doesn't totally fit into the S8 story reference but did write her out of the show's narrative for good.
+Dylan's return as a series regular in Season 9 had him confirming to Kelly that he and Brenda had broken up a few years ago, which does not totally fit into the S8 story reference but did write her out of the show's narrative for good.

 In Season 5, Dylan rages against Valerie, the Walsh family friend, blaming her for wanting to imitate Brenda and not having the guts to confront the Walsh parents, as Brenda was able to do before.
 She will also send an announcement to Dylan at the latter's wedding.
 Or, in the last episode of the series illustrating the marriage of Donna and David, it is alluded to a slumber party that Brenda had organized when they were still in high school.

 90210

 Fourteen years after her departure, Brenda is back in Beverly Hills.
-On the advice of Kelly to the new counselor, Brenda, becomes an actress and is led to direct the musical of the high school.
+On the advice of Kelly to the new counselor, Brenda becomes an actress and is led to direct the musical of the high school.
 She will have to deal with the drug problems of the high school girl who plays the lead role in the show and will help her get out of it, which will follow a mutual attachment of the latter.
 She will also spend a lot of time with Kelly although at times, they will recover some tensions due among others to Dylan.
 Kelly also learns later that Brenda has slept with Ryan, the high school English teacher, while Kelly has a lot of affection for him.
 But they will always be reconciled.
-We also learn that Brenda can not have children, who can count on the support of her friend Kelly.
+We also learn that Brenda cannot have children, who can count on the support of her friend Kelly.
 She goes to China and adopt a little girl.